TheSilvered/nest/docs/stdlib/codecs_library.md

 **Returns:**

-Returns the Unicode character at `index` in `string`.
+The Unicode character at `index` in `string`.
 Negative indices do not work unlike normal extraction operations.

 !!!note